I charge you before God, He making all things alive, and Christ Jesus, He witnessing the good confession to Pontius Pilate…

 1 John 4:2-3

 Notice how John says that it is a spirit which either confesses or denies the good confession.
-For he who confesses is he in whom righteousness is seen in the flesh, and he is from God; but he who denies is he in whom righteousness is not found in the flesh, and that one is not from God.
+For he who confesses is he in whom righteousness is manifested in the flesh, and he is from God; but he who denies is he in whom righteousness is not manifested in the flesh, and that one is not from God.
 In the case of the first spirit, it witnesses truly of that which it has seen and heard: which is the Word of Life; and in them the Life is manifest.
 But in the case of the second spirit, they bear witness of no such Life in the flesh; and their words are empty, because the Life, which is the good confession, is not manifest in them.
-Such is the spirit of antichrist: it is contrary to Christ’s Life working in us, though we speak His Name.
+Such is the spirit of antichrist: it is contrary to Christ’s Life working in a man, though that man may speak Christ’s Name.

 And again, regarding this second spirit which confesses not: it could be a demon, or it could be the spirit of a man, and there would be no difference.
 For the true confession that Jesus Christ has come in the flesh is a life being evidently lived in the flesh “by the faith OF the Son of God.”
 (Gal 2:20).
 Does the faith of Jesus Christ Himself ever fail?
 That is the faith by which we are to be living.
-Religion stops at faith in Christ; but the righteousness of God is “through the faith OF Jesus Christ toward all and upon all those believing…” (Rom 3:22)
+Religion limits itself to a form faith in Christ; but the righteousness of God is “through the faith OF Jesus Christ toward all and upon all those believing…” (Rom 3:22)

 Such is the good confession.
 To truly confess His name is to have His Life at work even in our life in the flesh, just as He was always about His Father in His own flesh.